 Information and tools available to support your own and others’ mental wellbeing and where to get help if you need it: COVID-19: Mental health and wellbeing resources.

-Māori, Pacific and some other ethnic groups in New Zealand are at higher risk of severe illness from COVID-19, particularly if:
+Māori, Pacific and some other ethnic groups in New Zealand are at higher risk of severe illness from COVID-19, particularly in some situations.

-- people are not up-to-date with their COVID-19 vaccinations.
+- People who are not up-to-date with their COVID-19 vaccinations

-- there is difficulty accessing health care (e.g. due to distance from care, difficulties with transport or childcare, or lack of suitable services).
+- Where there is difficulty accessing health care (eg, due to distance from care, difficulties with transport or childcare, or lack of suitable services)

 People with a history of smoking are more likely to have severe symptoms of COVID-19.